ncatlab/nlab-content/pages/9209.md

 For $A$ an [[associative algebra]] over a [[field]] $k$, write $A$[[Mod]] for its [[category of modules]] of finite [[dimension]] over $k$.

-Within this page we will use the following terminology:
+Within this entry, we will use the following terminology:

 A $k$-linear abelian category $C$ is said to be _finite_ if it is equivalent to a category $A$[[Mod]], as above.